Recent TweetsTweets by @mikedevries_art

 What do you recommend for aftercare?
 How long will it take for my tattoo to heal?

 My way might seem a little different than most ways you might have done or heard about in the past.
 When you leave the shop you'll have your new tattoo wrapped up.
 Leave that wrap on for a couple hours, then take it off and go directly in the shower.
 Clean it really well with soap, lathered up in your hand (don't use a wash cloth or loofah).
 You don't want to wrap the tattoo again.
 The main thing you need to do is keep it clean.
 I suggest washing it at least 3 times a day until it's healed.
-You don't want to stick anything on it until the 3rd day, or once it wants to start peeling, then use a fragrance-free lotion, such as Lubriderm or Curel, Apply that a few times a day until it's healed, Your tattoo should be healed in 8-12 days (give or take).
+You don't want to stick anything on it until the 3rd day, or once it wants to start peeling, then use a fragrance-free lotion, such as Lubriderm or Curel lotion, Apply that a few times a day until it's healed, your tattoo should be healed in 9-14 days (give or take).
 During the healing phase you don't want to go swimming or soak in the tub; and don't scratch it.

 Do you do guest spots?

 I don't usually do guest spots, but if one comes up I'll post it in the "Catch Mike On The Road" link.

 Right now we don't have any extra room to accommodate a guest artist.